The Fed accelerates the withdrawal of stimuli and low growth forecast – El Financiero

 The central bank raised the inflation forecast for this year from 4.2 to 5.3 percent, and from 2.2 to 2.6 percent for 2022.
 In addition, it cut the estimate of the GDP this year, to 5.5 from the previous 5.9 percent.

-The dot plot, a dot graph, which reflects the estimate of the Fed members on the interest rate, anticipates that the Federal Funds rate will rise three times in 2022, and the average stood at 0.875 percent, which implies three increases of 25 points.
+The dot plot, a graph of points, which reflects the estimate of the Fed members on the interest rate, anticipates that the Federal Funds rate will rise three times in 2022, and the average stood at 0.875 percent, which implies three increases of 25 points.

 Impacts in Mexico